But sometimes links look like buttons (and buttons look like links)

-Call to action buttons— which again, are just links — are deceptive.
-Users are blissfully unaware because this styling removes their natural affordance, obscuring their behaviour.
+Calls to action — which again, are just links — are deceptive.
+Their styling removes their perceived affordance, obscuring their behaviour.

-We could make call to action buttons look like regular links.
-But this makes them visually weak which negates their prominence.
+We could make calls to action look like regular links.
+But this makes them visually weak.
 Hence the problem.

 Sometimes it makes sense to present links next to buttons as part of the same menu.
 Kidly’s account menu button* shown earlier is next to a basket link.
 You wouldn’t know it though because both are styled the same way with iconography.